kynm1303/MyCoin/README.md

 # MyCoin
- A cryptocurrency to learn basics principles of blockchain
+ A cryptocurrency to learn basic principles of blockchain